psmits/ref_beta/README.md

 accelerating can be observed, but the effect is probably where between 0.5 and 1.5 (with a bunch of room for error).

-the prior for mu is based on Wang et al. but with slightly less variance.
+mu is the average value of lambda for all occurrence records. the prior for mu is based on Wang et al. but with slightly less variance.

 the prior for sigma is based on recomendations in the Gelman et al. 2013 BDA3 book, the STAN manual, and elsewhere. sigma the taxon-level variance in lambda and is acting as a shrkinage effect on draws from lambda.